mechanize-systems/asap/README.md

 EOF > ./api.js
 ```

-Serve the app with API:
+Now we can serve the app:

 ```sh
 pnpm asap serve